Applying for Aid

 It all starts with the Free Application for Federal Student Aid (FAFSA)!

-Every contributor (students, a biological or adoptive parent, or a parent's spouse, or the student’s spouse), anyone who is required to provide information on the FAFSA, needs a Federal Student Aid account before accessing and completing their section of the FAFSA.
-Students and their contributors can access the Federal Student Aid accounts by using their account usernames and passwords.
+Every contributor (students, a biological or adoptive parent, or a parent's spouse, or the student’s spouse), anyone who is required to provide information on the FAFSA, must have a studentaid.gov account before accessing and completing their section of the FAFSA.

 An account allows students and contributors to complete and sign the FAFSA electronically.
 Keep login information safe and accessible; it will be used each year the FAFSA is completed.

-The FAFSA is required each year a student attends Salem State and wants to receive financial aid.
+The FAFSA must be completed each year a student attends Salem State in order to receive financial aid.

 Students will be considered for all federal, state, and institutional aid.
 The FAFSA is required to be considered for Salem State scholarships and many others.